 Algorithmic price changes based on various data make your price competitive over other sellers.
 Likewise, the process ensures that you are not under priced or over-priced against your key competitors.

 2. Boost Sales

 Our data indicate that sales at the updated prices increased by an average of 36% within the first 10 days after each price reset.

 The main purpose of price optimization in retail is to optimize prices at the right time for maximizing revenue.
-The process helps retailers understand the dynamics of market pricing, analyze where they fall within their competitive landscape and increase prices to maximize profit where possible all while reducing prices to boost revenue and sales volume.
+The process helps retailers understand the dynamic pricing, analyze where they fall within their competitive landscape and increase prices to maximize profit where possible all while reducing prices to boost revenue and sales volume.

 Here’s a real-life example: After experiencing intense competition and high price volatility in the market, a leading retailer in Sporting Goods approached us for Price Intelligence Solutions.

 The retailer accepted our price change recommendations we made monthly.
 Sales for the updated prices increased by an average of 36% within the first 10 days after each reset.
 Nonetheless, before each following update, revenue decreased steadily from day 10 to day 30.

 This analysis demonstrated that a) competition-based pricing is a suitable strategy for this category of products, and b) incorporating it into the price optimization mathematical model is crucial.

 3. Identify your product’s Price Elasticity

 You must optimize your product price over time.
 Correlating your price with sales data shows price elasticity and suggests the price point that will yield the highest sales revenue for the product.

 For example, imagine you have 50 customers buying your product.
 You find that your revenue fluctuates at different prices as shown in the hypothetical table below.